quiver-team/torch-quiver/README.md

 pip install torch-quiver
 ```

-Quiver has been tested with the following setup:
+We have tested Quiver with the following setup:

 * OS: Ubuntu 18.04, Ubuntu 20.04
 * CUDA: 10.2, 11.1